 Welcome to DutchtownSTL’s home for all things Marquette Park.
 We’ll keep you up to date on everything happening in the park, at the Marquette Recreation Center, the Field House, and at Thomas Dunn Learning Center.

-Located in the northern portion of Dutchtown, Marquette Park sits on 17 acres that straddle Compton Avenue between Osage and Gasconade Streets.
+Located in the north-central portion of Dutchtown, Marquette Park sits on 17 acres that straddle Compton Avenue between Osage and Gasconade Streets.
 It is the largest park in the Greater Dutchtown area.
 The park was established in 1915 on the site of the former House of Refuge orphanage.

 Allies of Marquette Park, a committee of Dutchtown Main Streets, is devoted to reactivating and revitalizing Marquette Park through investment, infrastructure improvements, and activities to make the park a shining centerpiece of the Dutchtown neighborhood.
 You can help!
 If you’d like to volunteer to help with community events like cleanups, Dutchtown Movie Nights, and Marquette Community Day, contact us.
 Or make a monthly or one-time tax-deductible donation using the buttons below.